cloudfoundry-attic/vblob/README.md

 - Winston, logging module

 ## Submodules
-- node-mongodb-native: mongoDB interface
 - sax-js: xml parser

 ## Installing node.js
 The blob service depends on [node.js](http://nodejs.org/).
-We are working with the v0.4 branch and v0.4.9 tag.
+We are working with the v0.4 branch and v0.4.12 tag.

 To match the same branch and tag from github:

     $> git clone -b v0.4 https://github.com/joyent/node.git <target-directory>
     $> cd <target-directory>
-    $> git checkout v0.4.9
+    $> git checkout v0.4.12

 To build node.js (sudo?)